jabr28/Alteryx---Healthcare-Data-Analysis-Project/README.md

-# Alteryx---Healthcare-Data-Analysis-Project
-Healthcare data analysis and workflow automation using Alteryx

 ✨ Overview
 This project analyzes healthcare data to uncover trends and insights that can improve patient care and hospital operations.
 It demonstrates data cleaning, transformation, and analysis entirely using Alteryx Designer.

+⚠️ Note: The dataset used in this project is a sample extracted from a larger hospital database to ensure patient privacy and data security.

 📊 Dataset

-Includes anonymized records of:
+Includes anonymized sample records of:

 Patient demographics (age, gender, location)